-Special note: Students taking this class should have a great interest in History.
+Special Note: Students taking this class should have a great interest in History.
 Class will be geared toward college level material and a strong emphasis will be placed on the AP United States Government and Politics test.
 Every attempt is made to teach Civics through the events of the present, in most cases right out of the news.
 Therefore, the class is an attempt to understand the government and American society as it affects them in their daily lives now and in the future.
+PSYCHOLOGY 1773 1 semester 1⁄2 credit Purpose: The objectives of this course include: Provide a basic understanding of human thinking and behavior that can be applied to the everyday human experience.
+Promote critical thinking skills and create awareness and appreciation of human diversity.